DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 💡More info about Three Deep Truths About R [here](https://www.r-bloggers.com/2018/06/three-deep-truths-about-r/).

-- Packages or libraries: they contain reusable functions, documentation on how to use them, and example datasets.
-They are the fundamental units of reproducible code in R.
+- Packages: collections that contain reusable functions, documentation, and exampledatasets.
+They are the fundamental units of reproducible code in R, allowing you to share tools, workflows, and analyses with others easily.

 <img src="images/library.png" width="348"
-alt="Libraries contain functions focused on a common purpose—for example, building a castle." />
+alt="Packages contain functions focused on a common purpose—for example, building a castle." />

-- CRAN: the Comprehensive R Archive Network.
+- CRAN (Comprehensive R Archive Network) is the official repository of R packages, functions, documentation, and example datasets.
+It provides a centralized, reliable source for installing and updating R packages.

 #### Exercise